nokulu/nokulu/README.md

 ### 📫 Reach Me

-You can contact me once projects go public — encrypted channels preferred.
+You can contact me via my linkedin - https://www.linkedin.com/in/niklasnuotio/

 ---